 Head up the Reed Lakes trail to Lower Reed Lake (roughly a two to three hour hike, depending on your speed).
 If you've never been there before, don't make the mistake of thinking the little beaver ponds by the Nugget Boulder are Lower Reed, keep going another mile or two up the steep stuff.
 Leave the trail just as it passes the lake and head to your right to the obvious group of walls looming over the lake.
 The High Dive is the biggest section of rock, with a massive concavity at its base forming a huge roof in the middle of the wall.
 As of 2010 it is largely undeveloped.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The High Dive:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The High Dive:

 Featured Route For The High Dive

 Rise 5.9 5c 17 VI 17 HVS 5a Alaska